My Manic Pixie Dream Programming Language

 This will probably be the most divisive opinion presented in this post.
 I don't have quite as radical an opinion as others on this topic - I don't think OOP is regressive or harmful or dangerous, it's just a different way to think about how to organize software.
 I do, however, think that drinking too much of the Object Oriented Kool Aid leads to an enormous amount of boilerplate and moving parts that are a nightmare to debug.
 Of course, drinking too much of the Functional Kool Aid can sometimes be a problem too.
 React Hooks, for example, really seem like a solution looking for a problem.
 Call me old-fashioned (meaning more than a year old when it comes to JS frameworks), but I'm more than happy to stick with class-based components.

-In any CS101 class you'll be taught the basic class Dog
+In any CS101 class you'll be taught the basic class Dog extends Animal extends Organism

-example, and this is very
+example, and this is very intuitive and abstracts incredibly well.
+In

-I've simply never found myself needing to create any of the complex
+the real world, however, I've simply never found myself needing to create any of

-traits/typeclasses on structs have been more than powerful enough to
+have been more than powerful enough to get the job done anyway.

 Among the "hot" new languages of the past decade or so like Go, Rust, Elixir, and Clojure, most share a stark lack of traditional object-oriented programming features.
 I think this is a telling trend that the industry is tired of the dominance of the OOP paradigm, or at least willing to try something new in the decade to come.